jchan3990/formula1_tracker/README.md

 # F1 Tracker

-**Description**
-App to track the standings and driver results for each run for the current race season.
+App to track the standings and driver stats per each race for the current F1 Race Season.